 Freshly squeezed, and unstrained, it's around 45.

-Unsweetened commercial orange juice is 50-55; that of Fanta is 68.
+Unsweetened commercial orange juice in a carton is 50-55; that of Fanta is 68.

 All the natural juices in fact are 55 and less so can be called low GI.